quixio/quix-streams/docs/features/horizontal-scaling.md

 New stream received: stream 4
 ```

 The same behavior will happen if we scale the "Process" deployment up or down, increasing or decreasing the number of replicas.
-Kafka will trigger the rebalancing mechanism internally and this will trigger the same events on the Quix SDK.
+Kafka will trigger the rebalancing mechanism internally and this will trigger the same events on Quix Streams.

 ## Rebalancing mechanism and partitions

 Kafka uses partitions and the [RangeAssignor strategy](https://kafka.apache.org/23/javadoc/org/apache/kafka/clients/consumer/RangeAssignor.html) to decide which consumers receive which messages.

-Partitions and the Kafka rebalancing protocol are internal details of the Kafka implementation behind the Quix SDK.
+Partitions and the Kafka rebalancing protocol are internal details of the Kafka implementation behind Quix Streams.
 You don’t need to worry about them because everything is abstracted within the [Streaming Context](/sdk/features/streaming-context) feature of the SDK.
-The events described above will remain the same, even if the SDK uses another Message Broker technology or another rebalancing mechanism in the future.
+The events described above will remain the same, even if Quix Streams uses another Message Broker technology or another rebalancing mechanism in the future.

 !!! warning